aantoniadis/distributed-tracing-demo/README.md

 Distributed tracing demo for Spring applications using Brave and Zipkin.

+Installation:

+You need to [docker](https://www.docker.com) and [docker-compose](https://github.com/docker/compose)
+in order to run Zipkin.

 How to build

     $ git clone https://github.com/ervis/distributed-tracing-demo
     $ cd distributed-tracing-demo

+    # run Zipkin
     $ docker-compose up -d

 Build the projects: